drobb2020/excession_blog/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add popup messages to all actions
+- [X] Add popup messages to all actions
 - [ ] Complete the setup of the monthly newsletter
 - [ ] Add celery and celery-beat for sending newsletters
+- [ ] Add HTMX pagination to the post_list view

 See the [open issues](https://github.com/drobb2020/excession_blog/issues) for a full list of proposed features (and known issues).